 For the severe and extreme damage programs, a list of the names of all hunters that will be hunting on the enrolled property(s).

 Farmers experiencing crop damage from deer can apply for the Deer Damage Assistance Program (DDAP).
-No inspection is required.
+Applications are accepted May 16 to Dec.
+31. No inspection is required.

 This program provides free antlerless deer tags allowing additional antlerless deer harvest during Delaware’s regular deer seasons (typically the start of September through January).
 Hunters may use any legal firearm during regular firearm seasons under this permit.
 For example, a shotgun may be used during muzzleloader seasons.

 Farmers unable to meet antlerless harvest goals within the normal harvest season may apply for the Severe Deer Damage Assistance Program (SDDAP).
 New applications are accepted April 15 to Sept.
 30. Renewals accepted April 15 to Dec.
 31.